-COVID-19 Update: The OSU Vegetable Pathology Lab will resume our diagnostic services on Monday, April 13, 2020 on a limited basis with the following restrictions:
+COVID-19 Update: The OSU Vegetable Pathology Lab diagnostic services are now available with the following restrictions:

 1. Send photos or short videos that represent the problem via text or email to Dr. Sally Miller (firstname.lastname@example.org) AND Dr. Francesca Rotondo (email@example.com).
 If we can’t diagnose the problem from the digital samples we will ask you to send a physical sample.

 2. Drop-off samples can be accepted by appointment – contact Dr. Rotondo (firstname.lastname@example.org).
 For shipping, ship samples Monday through Thursday via overnight delivery (USPS, FedEx, UPS or other courier) to the OSU Vegetable Pathology Lab, c/o Dr. Francesca Rotondo, 234 Selby Hall, 1680 Madison Ave., Wooster, OH 44691 (865-640-5621).

 Home garden and other non-commercial samples should be referred to the OSU C. Wayne Ellett Plant and Pest Diagnostic Clinic.

 The Ohio State University Vegetable Pathology Lab offers a free service to commercial vegetable and fruit growers in Ohio by virtue of funding from the Ohio Produce Growers and Marketers Association (OPGMA) Ohio Vegetable and Small Fruit Research and Development Program (OVSFRDP).
 We have expertise in diagnosing vegetable crop diseases and abiotic disorders in conventional and organic, open field and protected culture (including hydroponic) systems.